Picture your landing page as a car.

 The second most common source of tags on this list was DoubleClick.
 Acquired by Google in 2008, DoubleClick enables publishers to monetize their impressions (essentially the eyeballs their web pages attract) by allowing businesses to serve others’ ads on their website; and for advertisers, the service makes it easy to bid on ad placements on those sites.

-Like many advertising technologies, DoubleClick also tracks your browsing behavior — what sites you visit and what ads you click on in an effort to make your ad experience moreevant.
+Like many advertising technologies, DoubleClick also tracks your browsing behavior — what sites you visit and what ads you click on in an effort to make your ad experience more relevant.

 Several of the blogs we crawled had AppNexus tags on their site.
 Similar to DoubleClick, the cloud-based platform provides a service that allows publishers and advertisers to serve and bid on ads.
 Marketers be wary, though.
 The company has made headlines over the last few years as a result of claims that much of the traffic flowing through its network is fraudulent.